JixingGE/GGCHEMPY/README.md

     <2> Prepare your models.
     <3> Run models.

-For example, please run benchmark.py by typing
+For example, please type the following command on your terminal:
 ```
 Python benchmark.py
 ```